 Now that I think about it, what is turmeric anyway?

 It’s a bright yellow spice.
-We get it by drying and grinding down a root in the ginger family.
-It’s sort of like yellow wasabi, in both its appearance and intensity of flavor.
+We get it by drying and grinding down the rhizome – an odd, horizontally-growing underground root system with vertical stalks that pierce the soil above – of a plant in the ginger family.
+It’s sort of like yellow wasabi, in both its appearance as a plant, and in its bold color and intensity of flavor.

-In short, because it's loaded with powerful anti-inflammatory and antioxidant properties, most likely linked to an active ingredient called curcumin.
+I don’t like to use the word superfood around all the often, because it’s an unregulated word primarily used by marketing departments, but turmeric is one food that absolutely fits the bill.
+It’s loaded with powerful anti-inflammatory and antioxidant properties, most likely linked to an active ingredient called curcumin.

 So how does it taste with coffee then?